John Birge

 Events in his life were:

-• He was a partner in 1849-1855 with Ambrose Peck, Samuel Taylor and William R. Richards in Bristol CT as BIRGE, PECK & Co.
+- Partnership: Ambrose Peck, Samuel Taylor and William R. Richards, in 1849-1855, in Bristol CT.
+As BIRGE, PECK & Co.
 After Birge's retirement, the firm continued until 1859.

-• He appeared on the 1850 census taken at Bristol CT, listed as a clock manufacturer.
+- He appeared on the census in 1850 in Bristol CT.
+Listed as a clock manufacturer.